AdroitBit/speech_vhb_ros/README.md

 ## Running (for speech recognition)

 ```
-#1st terminal
-$ source /opt/ros/foxy/setup.bash && \
-  source ~/ros_foxy_thing/pocketsphinx_ws/install/setup.bash && \
-  ros2 run pocketsphinx_ros speech_recog_srv

-#2nd terminal
 $ source /opt/ros/noetic/setup.bash && \
   source ~/ros_noetic_thing/pocketsphinx_ws/devel/setup.bash && \
   rosrun pocketsphinx_ros speech_recog_srv.py
 ```
-As mentioned in foxy version.

-That foxy's node can be requested by creating the "file".

-So That noetic's node will create that "file" whenever It's requested.

-This is how it works step by step.
-1. noetic node get requested by service name `recognizer/start`
-2. noetic node will create the file "/tmp/pocketsphinx_ros_starter.txt"
-3. foxy node always wait for that file.Meet that file.Then start speech recognition.
-Then send that output to other file "/tmp/pocketsphinx_ros_comm.txt"
-4. noetic node always wait for "/tmp/pocketsphinx_ros_comm.txt"

 ## Running (for tts)
 ```